 A lovely exercise to try is to identify an area where you feel out of balance, or that you could use some support with.
 It might be a weary heart, a difficult relationship with a co-worker or racing thoughts at bedtime.
 Find your symptom situation, and set an intention to notice a natural remedy of energetic or spiritual medicine as you go for a nature walk, sit in a garden or meditate.
 See what catches your eye, stands out or appears in a dream or meditation.
 It may be an animal, plant, stone, clouds, wind, warm sunshine, rain drops, bird song - be open to the many forms it may come to you.
 Then relax and sit with the idea of the remedy until the medicinal qualities become apparent.
 You could journal stream of conscious style or research information, or simply tap into your inner knowing.
 Then allow a method of connecting to this medicine come to you.
-If you need some support in this area, here are 7 ways to cultivate a relationship with spiritual medicine, in this article or you may choose to book a shamanic session with me.
-To learn more about my practice and how we can facilitate well-being together, visit www.3foldbalance.com for sessions & journey circle information and www.shamanicliving.ca for our year long immersion program.
+If you need some support in this area, here are 7 ways to cultivate a relationship with spiritual medicine, in this article or you may choose to book a soul restoration session with me.
+To learn more about my practice and how we can facilitate well-being together, visit www.3foldbalance.com for sessions & journey circle information and www.returntoreverence.ca for our year long immersion programs

 A bean feasa of Celtic lineage shares stories & insights from her animist and 'shamanic' practice on the West Coast of Canada.